capejs/capejs/content/api/markup_builder.md

 <a class="anchor" id="elem"></a>
 ### #elem

 Create an HTML element.
-The first argument is a CSS selector, such as `"div.container"`, and the optional second argument is a hash object to set attribute values.
+The first argument is a CSS selector, such as `"div.container"`.

+When the second argument is a string, it becomes the content of element.
+When the last argument is a function, it creates a dependent virtual dom tree.

 #### Example